hebatarekkamal/SARAHA_APP/README.md

 # SARAHA_APP
 Modified صراحه
+● Description
-Description Modified-Saraha is a website that allows you to send messages in an anonymous way, you don’t know any data about the sender except his ID.
+Modified-Saraha is a website that allows you to send messages in an anonymous way, you don’t know any data about the sender except his ID.
-● Main class user has:
+- Main class user has:
 ○ ID
 ○ username
 ○ password
 ○ List of Contacts
 ○ Messages
 - you can add additional helper classes.
+● Minimum Requirements
 - The website should allow the user to:
 1. register/login
 2. Add a user in his contacts.